 Background: In the realm of healthcare, the symbiotic relationship between social networks and medical advancements has attracted significant attention.
 This study aimed to explore the effectiveness and safety of this approach, with a particular focus on the role of social networks in disseminating information and shaping patient experiences.

 Methods: In a prospective single-arm interventional study, we examined the effects of integrating social networks – Skype and WhatsApp – to enhance the safety and efficacy outcomes of low-dose Rituximab treatment for CNS Demyelinating Diseases.
-Patients eligible for treatment were recruited, and ethical consent was secured.
+A total of 99 patients eligible for treatment were recruited, and ethical consent was secured.
 The intervention involved informative Skype groups, led by medical experts, providing education and follow-up, and WhatsApp groups for peer support and question-answer sessions.
 Clinical data and interaction metrics were collected to evaluate treatment outcomes and engagement levels.

 Keywords